 5. Allianz Travel Insurance – Choose Your Own Adventure

 One last company to consider is Allianz.
 Don’t be put off by their odd spelling of what seems to be intended to be “alliance.”
-Despite this, Allianz is a well-known company that offers solid coverage that is underwritten by the BCS Insurance company.
+Despite this, Allianz is a well-known company that offers solid coverage that the BCS Insurance company underwrites.

-In addition to three levels of travel insurance plans for Costa Rica, this company also offers annual travel plans and standalone rental car insurance coverage as well.
+In addition to three travel insurance plans for Costa Rica, this company also offers annual travel plans and standalone rental car insurance coverage.

 Three Allianz Trip Insurance Plans to Consider